Welcome to today's edition of the Rush 24-7 podcast.

 What is it?

-I'm kind of these people that want a socialist America, what is it?
+These people that want a socialist America, what is it?

 And I think I know.

-I think I figured it well, I know I know.
+I think I figured it, well, I know I know.

-It's it's it's about income inequality, wealth inequality.
+It's about income inequality, wealth inequality.

-They're gonna make everything fair.
+They're going to make everything fair.

 Victor Davis Hanson, I have to take a break.

-That it plays off of why do certain people get away with being rich?
+Victor Davis Hanson has a brilliant, brilliant piece at National Review Online that it plays off of why do certain people get away with being rich?

 Why do certain people getting away with being scumbags?

-Why do certain people get away with being absolute horrible character people type type character type people and others don't?
+Why do certain people get away with being absolute horrible character people type character type people and others don't?

 It's a fascinating piece.

-Right here I have it, life news.com.
+Right here I have it.

 Michael J. Fox admits embryonic stem cells likely will not cure him.

-Another thing, many, many years ago, right here in this program, but on a cutting edge, told you, embryonic stem cells was not even about curing Parkinson's or Alzheimer's.
+Another thing, many, many years ago, right here in this program, been on a cutting edge.

-It wasn't even that's what they said it was about, but that's not what it was about.
+It wasn't even, that's what they said it was about, but that's not what it was about.

-It was a way for the researchers To get government grants, but it was also a way to promote abortion.
+It was a way for the researchers to get government grants, but it was also a way to promote abortion.

 You need fetuses.